donor-management/Frontend/README.md

 - A user can create a new account or log in to an existing one
 - A user see a dashboard with important metrics like amount raised, number of donors, and number of campaigns
 - A user can see a list of their donors sorted but how long ago they were contacted
-- A user can see at a glance which donors have gone stale (are due to be contacted)
+- A user can see at a glance which donors have gone stale (overdue to be contacted)
 - A user can add a new donor, delete a donor, or mark a donor as newly contacted
 - A user can record a gift from a donor and associate the gift with a campaign
 - A user can see a list of campaigns, along with their funding goals and current funding